 The regional plan uses a new approach to how we sequence planning for new land uses and infrastructure.
-This approach means proposals that support the vision for the region and bring even greater public value will be subject to a streamlined assessment process.
+This approach means that proposals that support the vision for the region and bring even greater public value will be subject to a streamlined assessment process.

 The regional plan also introduces net zero emissions as a guiding principle for all planning decisions.